The meteoric rise of Napoleon Bonaparte, France's most iconic general

 In September 1786, he returned to Corsica and didn’t return to France until June 1788.

-Later in 1789, a new political body, known as the National Assembly, to charge of France.
+However, when a new political body, known as the National Assembly, took charge of France in 1789, Napoleon became more aligned with the revolution.

-During this time, Napoleon made several visits back to Corsica and back to his military duties.
+During this time, Napoleon made several visits back to Corsica and continued his military duties.

-By 1791, he joined the Jacobin Club, where he developed an appreciation of the causes of the revolutionaries.
+By 1791, he joined one of the most extreme revolutionary groups, called the Jacobin Club, where he developed an appreciation of the aims of the revolution.

-In September of 1791 he once more returned to Corsica where Paoli had returned to power.
+In September of 1791 he once more visited Corsica where Paoli had returned to power.

 Unfortunately, Paoli had not forgiven the Bonapartes for Napoleon’s father’s failure to continue the resistance against France years prior.